bwimpsett/CloudBunny/README.md

 # How works

-In this tool we used three search engines to search domain information: Shodan, Censys and Zoomeye.
-To use the tools you need the API Keys, you can pick up the following links:
+In this tool, we use three search engines to search domain information: Shodan, Censys and Zoomeye.
+To use this program, you need an API Key from one of the three services.
+(Don't worry all have free accounts :D ) You can find the API keys at the following links:

 <pre>
 <b>Shodan</b> - https://account.shodan.io/